AlainParadis/designschool/_topics/page-layout-output.md

 details: |
   ## Booklet

-  - Students will you the Create Booklet feature to impose the document pages
+  - Students will you the Create Booklet feature to impose the document pages.

   ## PDF